CS-UCR/final-project-hulk/README.md

 ### Data Cleaning

 The Twitter API collects extensive amounts of information on a single tweet.
 This includes the number of favorites, retweets, person's name, time sent, and more.
 After we json normalized our data, we discovered over 345 columns for a single tweet.
 However, most of it contained NaN.
 This is due to the tweet not containing data that met that column's requirement.
 We removed all of the columns where more than half of the values were NaN and did not apply to the tweets we gathered.
 After that, we also noticed that there were a couple of columns that did not pertain to the scope of our work, such as the number of favorites, retweets, and likes.
 This data is outside of the project's scope because livestreaming tweets only allows for seeing tweets in real time, so they will always be zero or close to zero and will not provide any useful information.
+Strings were also refined for better readability and to ease comparison between other variables.
+More in depth data cleaning in the notebook.

 ### Data Analysis